Fast Gradient Methods for Data-Consistent Local Super-Resolution of Medical Images: Introduction

+where $x^\dagger \in \mb{R}^d$ denotes the ground truth image (vectorized), and $A \in \mb{R}^{n \times d}$ denotes the forward measurement operator, while $b \in \mb{R}^n$ denotes the noisy measurement data.
 A classical way to obtain a reasonably good estimate of $x^\dagger$ is to solve a composite optimization problem:

-where data fidelity term $f(b, Ax)$ is typically a convex function (one example would be the least-squares $\|b - Ax\|_2^2$), while $g(x)$ being a regularization term, for example the total-variation (TV) semi-norm, and $\lambda$ denotes the regularization parameter controlling the strength of the regularization effect \citep{chambolle2016introduction}.
+where data fidelity term $f(b, Ax)$ is typically a convex function (one example would be the least squares $\|b - Ax\|_2^2$), while $g(x)$ being a regularization term, for example the total-variation (TV) semi-norm, and $\lambda$ denotes the regularization parameter controlling the strength of the regularization effect \cite{chambolle2016introduction}.

-The regularization, both classical variational-regularization and more advanced learning-based regularization \citep{kamilov2017plug}, is applied to the high-dimensional image space globally for overall good reconstruction quality.
+Regularization, both classical variational regularization and more advanced learning-based regularization, is applied to the high-dimensional image space globally for overall good reconstruction quality.
 In the process of iterative reconstruction, the imaging quality of critical small regions of the image can often be compromised.
-These critical areas, such as infested parts and tumors, are usually patient-dependent, hence cannot be known a-priori.
-It would be desirable if we could perform a fast refinement and superresolution postprocessing step on critical parts pinpointed by clinicians on the reconstructed image by solving (\ref{1st-stage}), utilizing a locally adjusted regularization.
-In this work, we propose a class of iterative reconstruction algorithms for this type of applications.
+These critical areas, such as infested parts and tumors, are usually dependent on the patient and therefore cannot be known a priori.
+It would be desirable if we could perform a fast refinement and super-resolution postprocessing step on critical parts pinpointed by clinicians in the reconstructed image by solving (\ref{1st-stage}), utilizing a locally adjusted regularization.
+In this work, we propose a class of iterative reconstruction algorithms for these types of applications.

-Alternatively, one may consider to reconstruct a extra-high resolution image instead.
+Alternatively, one may consider reconstructing an extra-high-resolution image instead.
 However, this would introduce a significant amount of extra computation, and meanwhile it still does not address the limitation of global regularization and would make the inverse problem more ill-posed.
-In clinical practice, it is highly-desirable to provide medical doctors a path of images with a grid of different regularization parameters and let the doctors decide which one of the images is the most likely to be the closest to the truth.
-In this situation, a global reconstruction of a sequence of images would be very computationally costly compare to our local reconstruction approach.
+In clinical practice, it is highly desirable to provide medical doctors a path of images with a grid of different regularization parameters and let them decide which of the images is the most likely to be closest to the truth.
+In this situation, a global reconstruction of a sequence of images would be very computationally costly compared to our local reconstruction approach.